 While automated ID checks and STP are great for customer experience and drive efficiency in financial institutions, the aim should never be to completely do away with human intervention.

 Firstly, people still enjoy interacting with other people, especially when they have questions or are unsure of something.
-Secondly, when it comes to ID checks, the “sniff test” i.e. an expert KYC analyst reviewing a case that doesn't seem quite right can add immeasurable value.
+Secondly, when it comes to ID checks, the “sniff test”, i.e. an expert KYC analyst reviewing a case that doesn't feel right, can add immeasurable value.